paulbradshaw/MED7369-Specialist-Investigative-Journalism/python/scrapingauctions.md

 </li>
 ```

-If you look at the HTML tags around this information (tags are coloured purple) you should see a few options:
+If you look at the HTML tags around this information (tags are coloured differently) you should see a few options:

 * You can target the `<a ...>` tags that the text is in
 * You can target the `<p>` tags
 * You can target the `<li>` tags
 * You could target a combination of those tags
-* You could target the `<a ...>` tags with a particular `title=` attribute (attributes are coloured orange, and the values blue)
+* You could target the `<a ...>` tags with a particular `title=` attribute.

 **Trial and error** is a very important method in identifying the best approach, but you can also make a guess as to which approach might be most effective.
 For example: